chevah/geck/content/leave.rst

 General
 =======

-* We have 30 days of payed holidays per year.
+* We have 30 days of paid holidays per year.
 21 + 9 bank holidays

 * All legal leave and bank holidays are put in a common pool of leave days.
   Use them as you like.